alissa-huskey/python-class/docs/practices/testing/pytest-tests.md

 {{ newrow }}

 2\.
-The `@pytest.fixture` line is a decorator that tells Pytest to treat the next function as a fixture.
+The decorator `@pytest.fixture` tells Pytest to treat the next function as a fixture.

 {{ rightcol }}